 - Punitive damages.

-Our California personal injury lawyers have an established record of victories in catastrophic injury cases.
-We invite you to browse our personal injury topics to learn about specific types of accident cases and what they involve.
+Our California personal injury lawyers have an established record of victories in catastrophic injury claims.
+We invite you to browse our personal injury case topics to learn about specific types of accident cases and what they involve.

 And to help you better understand how to sue for a catastrophic injury in California, we discuss the following, below: